conmaol/maglocunus/l/LLMs.md

 A `large language model` (LLM) is a neural network-based software application which:
 1. accepts a text as input – the 'prompt'
 2. performs billions of calculations behind the scenes
-3. then generates a single word in response.
+3. then generates a single token (word) in response.

-The response should be a sensible, relevant and appropriate continuation of the prompt.
+The response token should constitute a sensible, relevant and appropriate continuation of the prompt.

 Here is a diagram showing how a user interacts with an LLM: